About The Sontag Foundation's

 - Selection procedures have been designed to identify scientists who show the most outstanding promise of making fundamental/crucial contributions to new knowledge regarding primary brain tumors.
 In addition to scientific merit and the theme of the proposed research, consideration is also given to the individual's past performance and promise as evidenced by the documentation submitted.

 - Applications will be evaluated by an independent Scientific Advisory Board comprised of established scientists; The Sontag Foundation's internal selection committee will also evaluate applications.
-2014 applicants will notified of the status of their applications by August, 2014.
+All candidates will notified of the status of their applications by August, 2014.

 - Once finalists have been identified, site visits by a lay committee of The Sontag Foundation will be scheduled.